Apolipoprotein E: Alzheimer's disease

 While ApoE4 has been found to greatly increase the odds that an individual will develop Alzheimer's, a 2002 study concluded, that in persons with any combination of APOE alleles, high serum total cholesterol and high blood pressure in mid-life are independent risk factors which together can nearly triple the risk that the individual will later develop AD.
 Projecting from their data, some researchers have suggested that lowering serum cholesterol levels may reduce a person's risk for Alzheimer's disease, even if they have two ApoE4 alleles, thus reducing the risk from nine or ten times the odds of getting AD down to just two times the odds.

 Women are more likely to develop AD than men across most ages and APOE genotypes.
 Premorbid women with the ε4 allele have significantly more neurological dysfunction than men.

 APOE-ε4 increases the risk not only for AD but also for dementia in pure alpha-synucleinopathies.
 The influence of APOE-ε4 on hippocampal atrophy was suggested to be more predominant early in the course of AD at milder stages prior to more widespread neurodegeneration.

-With the approval of the first disease-modifying therapies for Alzheimer's disease based on monoclonal antibodies against amyloid-beta, which delay disease progression, APOE genotyping has also become important in assessing a patient's risk of side effects under therapy.
-In November 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency following a re-examination procedure, adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Leqembi, intended for the treatment of early Alzheimer's disease in apolipoprotein E ε4 (ApoE ε4) non-carriers or heterozygotes.
-The applicant for this medicinal product is Eisai GmbH.
+With the approval of the first disease-modifying therapies for Alzheimer's disease based on monoclonal antibodies against amyloid-beta, which delay disease progression, APOE genotyping has also become important in assessing a patient's risk of the side effect of amyloid-related imaging abnormalities (ARIA) under therapy.
+The medicinal product lecanemab (Leqembi), intended for the treatment of early Alzheimer's disease in apolipoprotein E ε4 (ApoE ε4) non-carriers or heterozygotes, has been approved for use in the European Union, United States, and other countries.